Table of Contents

 “Don't cry until the ending.”

-MOTHER, also known as MOTHER 1, EarthBound Zero, or EarthBound Beginnings, follows a young boy traveling across “America” in search for eight melodies to cure Queen Mary's amnesia and reveal what's attacking their world.
-When they accomplish this, the Queen reveals herself as his great-grandmother, Maria, and said phenomenon is caused by an alien that she raised with her husband, George.
+MOTHER, also known as MOTHER 1, EarthBound Zero, or EarthBound Beginnings, follows a young boy traveling across 'America' in search for eight melodies to cure Queen Mary's amnesia and reveal what was attacking their world.
+Upon accomplishing this, the Queen reveals herself as his great-grandmother, Maria, who tells us that the phenomenon was caused by an alien that she raised with her husband, George.

-The boy and his friends then travel up Holy Loly Mountain to find George's tombstone, the missing parents, and an alien named Gyiyg, who is enraged that George studied his PSI powers.
-The alien invites the boy aboard his ship, but the boy refuses and retaliates by singing the melody, invoking nostalgic tears that forces Gyiyg to retreat.
-Peace is restored, though the boy gets one final phone call.
+The boy and his friends proceed to travel up a mountain, where they'd find George's tombstone, the missing parents, and an alien named Gyiyg who didn't like that George studied his PSI powers, foiling his plans to conquer Earth.
+He invites the boy aboard the ship, but the boy retaliates with the full melody, causing the alien to retreat.
+Peace is restored, but the boy gets a final phone call.

 MOTHER 2